Norway Breivik: Attack threat 'went unreported'

 The caller, whose voice resembled that of Breivik, also talked of a manifesto.

 Police were not informed because the threat was not considered to be serious at the time, an official said.

 "The call was never considered as a real threat but more like a vague and incoherent conversation," Margot Vaagdal, communications chief at the government services centre, told AFP news agency.

 Breivik has admitted twin attacks on 22 July in which he killed 77 people and injured 151, traumatising the small north European nation.

 He set off a bomb in the capital, Oslo, before travelling to the lake island of Utoeya where he shot young Labour Party activists attending a summer camp.

-On the same day, he published on the internet a lengthy manifesto in which he outlined his hostility to Muslim immigration and multi-culturalism.'Not insane'
+On the same day, he published on the internet a lengthy manifesto in which he outlined his hostility to Muslim immigration and multi-culturalism.